INFO253-FL2017/assignment-2-yijinhua/README.md

 - INFO253_MAILGUN_PASSWORD -> your password (your api key)
 - INFO253_MAILGUN_FROM_EMAIL -> the email where you are sending this email from.
 You can use the mailgun provided one, or any email you choose
 - INFO253_MAILGUN_TO_EMAIL -> the email where you are sending this email to
+- INFO253_MAILGUN_DOMAIN -> your sandbox domain that mailgun assigned to you when you signed up.
+Should look something like this: sandbox9d95d40e03da4f6b949e22a5b6259f26.mailgun.org

 Before you run your server to test, be sure to run the following commands to set your environment variables in your vagrant box: